Clinical Research in Type 1 Diabetes

 - Catherine Cowie, Ph.D., M.P.H.
 Epidemiology of diabetes, including development, control, interventions and complications

 - Ellen Leschek, M.D.
-Type 1 diabetes clinical research; inborn errors of metabolism
+Type 1 and type 2 diabetes clinical research; inborn errors of metabolism

 - Lisa M. Spain, Ph.D.
 Etiology and pathogenesis of type 1 diabetes and other autoimmune endocrine diseases